poliswonghk-maker/HK-weather-app/README.md

 # HK-weather-app
 a simple mobile app that can show real time weather information in traditional chinese.
+The data can be got from Hong Kong observatory.
+The app should include today's weather, tomorrow and the day after tomorrow weather.
+The weather information include date (western and chinese calendar), time and sun shine/raining at each hours.
+The final app should be able to be installed on mobile with an icon for execution.
+The colour of the background of the app should be dark blue and all the fonts used are either yellow or white colour.
+A simple symbol should be used to show whether it is sunny/ rain/ strong wind etc.